Myles Straw Player Props: Guardians vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The Rangers pitching staff ranks 27th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rangers have a 4.02 team ERA that ranks 11th across all league pitching staffs.
+- The Rangers have a 3.98 team ERA that ranks 11th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.